ballerina-platform/ballerina-lang/stdlib/websub/src/main/ballerina/src/websub/Module.md

 5. The hub delivers the identified content to the subscribers of the topic.

+### Introducing Specific Subscriber Services (Webhook Callback Services)

+Ballerina's WebSub subscriber service listener can be extended to introduce specific Webhooks.

+Instead of the single `onNotification` resource, you can introduce multiple resources to accept content delivery requests using specific subscriber services.
+These resources will correspond to the content delivery requests that will be delivered with respect to a particular topic.

+For example, assume a scenario in which you receive notifications either when an issue is opened or when an issue is closed by subscribing to a particular topic in an issue tracking system.
+With a custom subscriber service listener, which extends the generic WebSub subscriber service listener, you can allow two resources to accept content delivery requests (e.g., `onIssueOpened` and `onIssueClosed`) instead of the `onNotification` resource.

+These resources will accept two parameters:
+1. The generic `websub:Notification` record as the first parameter
+2. A custom record corresponding to the expected (JSON) payload of the notification (e.g., `IssueCreatedEvent`, `IssueClosedEvent`)

+You can introduce a specific service as such by extending the generic subscriber service listener, specifying a mapping between the expected notifications and the resources that requests need to be dispatched to.

+The mapping can be based on one of the following indicators of a notification request.
+(Requests will then be dispatched based on the value of the indicator in the request and a pre-defined mapping.)

+- A request header

+    Dispatching will be based on the value of the request header specified as `topicHeader`.

+    ```ballerina
+    websub:ExtensionConfig extensionConfig = {
+        topicIdentifier: websub:TOPIC_ID_HEADER,
+        topicHeader: "<HEADER_TO_CONSIDER>",
+        headerResourceMap: {
+            "issueOpened": ["onIssueOpened", IssueOpenedEvent],
+            "issueClosed": ["onIssueClosed", IssueClosedEvent]
+        }
+    };
+    ```

+    The `"issueOpened": ["onIssueOpened", IssueOpenedEvent]` entry indicates that when the value of the `<HEADER_TO_CONSIDER>` header is `issueOpened`, dispatching should happen to a resource named `onIssueOpened`.

+    The first parameter of this resource will be the generic `websub:Notification` record, and the second parameter will be a custom `IssueOpenedEvent` record mapping the JSON payload received when an issue is created.

+- The payload: the value of a particular key in the JSON payload

+    Dispatching will be based on the value in the request payload of one of the map keys specified in the `payloadKeyResourceMap` map.

+    ```ballerina
+    websub:ExtensionConfig extensionConfig = {
+        topicIdentifier: websub:TOPIC_ID_PAYLOAD_KEY,
+        payloadKeyResourceMap: {
+            "<PAYLOAD_KEY_TO_CONSIDER>": {
+                "issueOpened": ["onIssueOpened", IssueOpenedEvent],
+                "issueClosed": ["onIssueClosed", IssueClosedEvent]
+            }
+        }
+    };
+    ```

+- A request header and the payload (combination of the above two)

+    Dispatching will be based on both a request header and the payload as specified in the `headerAndPayloadKeyResourceMap`.
+    Also, you can introduce a `headerResourceMap` and/or a `payloadKeyResourceMap` as additional mappings.

+    ```ballerina
+    websub:ExtensionConfig extensionConfig = {
+        topicIdentifier: websub:TOPIC_ID_HEADER_AND_PAYLOAD,
+        topicHeader: "<HEADER_TO_CONSIDER>",
+        headerAndPayloadKeyResourceMap: {
+            "issue" : {
+                "<PAYLOAD_KEY_TO_CONSIDER>" : {
+                    "opened": ["onIssueOpened", IssueOpenedEvent],
+                    "closed": ["onIssueClosed", IssueClosedEvent]
+                }
+            }
+        }
+    };
+    ```
+    The `"opened": ["onIssueOpened", IssueOpenedEvent]` entry indicates that when the value of the `<HEADER_TO_CONSIDER>` header is `issue` and the value of the `<PAYLOAD_KEY_TO_CONSIDER>` JSON payload key is `opened`, dispatching should happen to a resource named `onIssueOpened`.

+    The first parameter of this resource will be the generic `websub:Notification` record and the second parameter will be a custom `IssueOpenedEvent` record, mapping the JSON payload received when an issue is created.

+    ```ballerina
+    @websub:SubscriberServiceConfig {
+        path: "/subscriber",
+        subscribeOnStartUp: false
+    }
+    service specificSubscriber on new WebhookListener(8080) {
+        resource function onIssueOpened(websub:Notification notification, IssueOpenedEvent issueOpened) {
+            log:printInfo(io:sprintf("Issue opened: ID: %s, Title: %s", issueOpened.id, issueOpened.title));
+        }

+        resource function onIssueAssigned(websub:Notification notification, IssueAssignedEvent issueAssigned) {
+            log:printInfo(io:sprintf("Issue ID %s assigned to %s", issueAssigned.id, issueAssigned.assignedTo));
+        }
+    }
+    ```

+    >Note: For a step-by-step guide on introducing custom subscriber services, see the ["Create Webhook Callback Services"](https://ballerina.io/v1-2/learn/how-to-extend-ballerina/#create-webhook-callback-services) section of "How to Extend Ballerina".

 For information on the operations, which you can perform with this module, see the below **Functions**.
 For examples on the usage of the operations, see the following.
  * [Internal Hub Sample Example](hhttps://ballerina.io/learn/by-example/websub-internal-hub-sample.html)
  * [Remote Hub Sample Example](https://ballerina.io/learn/by-example/websub-remote-hub-sample.html)